HippoEug/HackTheBox/Machines (Easy)/Optimum.md

 Since these needed a existing Metasploit session, we had to run our listener with Metasploit instead of just using a netcat listener.
 We try to get a `windows/x64/meterpreter/reverse_tcp` listener/payload, but that failed.
 We defaulted to using a regular `windows/x64/shell/reverse_tcp` listener/payload which worked.

 ### 5. First Attempt on MS14-058 & MS16-032
 Our first attempt with `exploit/windows/local/ms14_058_track_popup_menu` metasploit module failed, as with `exploit/windows/local/ms16_032_secondary_logon_handle_privesc`.
-We probably need a meterpreter shell instead of a regular windows shell to make it work.
+We probably need a meterpreter shell instead of a regular metasploit windows shell to make it work.

 ### 6. Second Attempt on MS14-058 & MS16-032
 We create a meterpreter reverse shell payload as an executable using `msfvenom`.
 To transfer, we host the payload using `SimpleHTTPServer` on our Kali machine, and downloading that hosted payload onto the target machine with the regular shell we have access to, using `certutil.exe`.
-After downloading it, all we had to do was use a `multi/handler` to listen for the incoming reverse meterpreter shell, before executing the reverse shell payload.
+After downloading it, all we had to do was use a `multi/handler` to listen for the incoming reverse meterpreter shell when executing the reverse shell payload.

 Through this, we got a meterpreter shell successfully.
 We try `exploit/windows/local/ms14_058_track_popup_menu`, but that did not work.
 We move on to `exploit/windows/local/ms16_032_secondary_logon_handle_privesc`, which worked wonderfully, giving us a privileged meterpreter shell.
 With access to System/Administrator, we got the system flag.